dbeilin/VMware-VM-Cloner/README.md

 This script is pretty customized to my needs.
 Since every work environment is different, I'd make sure to read everything below and figure out if it suits you.
-As always, your milage may vary.
+This is my very first GUI project for Powershell.
+I can tell in advance that it's not perfect, but it's working.
+Any feedback is always welcome.
+Use this with caution, as always, your milage may vary.

 ***